concordant-app/documentation/README.md

 5. Which technologies does Concordant support?

 ### What are `Effects`?

+- [ ] TODO: Describe how effects are calculated based on module dependencies

 ### What is a `Code Change`?

+- [ ] TODO: Describe how changes are are extracted based on changes files using git diff configurations

 ### What is a `Testing Plan`?

+- [ ] TODO: Describe how the testing plan is formed based on feature rules and effects
+- [ ] TODO: Describe how the tests are categorised to user flow and technical details and further down to different types of technical components
+- [ ] TODO: Describe how to approach the testing using the plan, the categorised test cases, and the `level` shown

 ### How do I configure Concordant?

+- [ ] TODO: Describe how to create feature rules and diff configurations
+- [ ] TODO: Describe how to set the project purpose

 ### Which technologies does Concordant support?

+- [ ] TODO: Describe how different supported technologies are taken into account
+- [ ] TODO: Describe how supported technologies are assured for quality **Programming Languages**
+- [ ] TODO: Typescript/JavaScript (*.ts, *.js)

+**Frameworks**
+- [ ] TODO: React (*.tsx, *.jsx)
+- [ ] TODO: SolidJS (*.tsx, *.jsx)
+- [ ] TODO: VueJS (.vue)

+**Project & Build Configurations**
+- [ ] TODO: `tsconfig.json?
+(TypeScript compiler)
+- [ ] TODO: `package.json` (JavaScript variants )

 ---